rsynnest/workflowy-sort/README.md

   - Whenever a bullet is clicked
   - Whenever a bullet is expanded (+/-)
   - Whenever a trace link at the top is clicked (only visible when you click into a bullet)
-  - Whenever the user presses the "sort" hotkey (**`Ctrl+Shift+Space`**)
+  - Whenever the user presses the "sort" hotkey (**`Ctrl+Shift+S`**)

 ### Saving

 For now, all sorting is done client-side only and does not save to the backend.
 This means that bullets remain unsorted on Workflowy's servers, and sorting does not carry over across platforms (mobile, desktop, etc).

 One quirk is that if you are in a sorted list, and you add a new bullet (e.g. by hitting "Enter"), the bullet will appear in a different place because of the "true order" of the bullets on the backend.
-When this happens you can simply re-sort your list by pressing **`Ctrl+Shift+Space`**.
+When this happens you can simply re-sort your list by pressing **`Ctrl+Shift+S`**.

 ### ToDo: